stevedonovan/winapi/readme.md

     42
     >>>

 This kind of interactive process capture is fine for a console application, but @{File:read} is blocking and will freeze any GUI program.
 For this, you use @{File:read_async} which returns the result through a callback.
+Continuing the Python example:

     > file:write '40+2\n'
     > file:read_async(function(s) print('++',s) end)